AlexJReid/blog/content/posts/nats-backend.md

 series = []
 +++

 I have used [NATS](https://nats.io) on various projects over the years.
 It provides a high performance transport layer, used to connect applications and services.
-As it is an extremely versatile technology, [this video](https://www.youtube.com/watch?v=hjXIUPZ7ArM) is a fantastic primer.
+As it is an extremely versatile technology, [this video](https://www.youtube.com/watch?v=hjXIUPZ7ArM) is a fantastic primer if you haven't already of heard of it.

 NATS can listen on websockets. [nats.ws](https://github.com/nats-io/nats.ws) runs in browsers.
 This means we can directly use NATS as the backend for web clients that need to display realtime streams of data.